rocky-linux/documentation/docs/books/admin_guide/06-users.md

 When the `useradd` command does not have any options, it appears:

-* Create a home directory with the same name.
+* Create a home directory with the same name;
-* Create a primary group with the same name.
+* Create a primary group with the same name;
-* The default shell is bash
+* The default shell is bash;
 * The user's `uid` and primary group `gid` are automatically recorded from 1000, and usually uid and gid are the same.

 ```bash